 Known For : Bactarian camel safari | Panamik village | Yarab Tso, Sumur

 This masterpiece of God's own creation lies on the Silk route, in the paradisiacal of Jammu and Kashmir at a distance of around 140 Km from Leh.
 The valley is embellished with Shyok and Nubra river snaking through it and some beautiful monasteries coloured with rich shades of golden, red and others.
+It is a mesmerizing and one of the most beautiful places in India to visit.

 Best Time : June to September